hanweitat/website/README.md

 Modern Personal Website Template with Project Section, CV Section, Paginated Blog, RSS Feed, SEO Friendly, Visual themes and Responsive Desing for Astro framework.

-Website logo was made with Canva and the logos used are found on flaticon / Google.
+The website logo was made with Canva and the logos used are found on flaticon / Google.
 The website template was obtained from Astro and you can check them out [here](https://astro.build/)

 ## Demo